About the Teachers - College for Kids

 Rebecca Richardson, B.S.-mathematics with a chemistry minor, is certified to teach math and science through 12th grade.
 She is currently a guest teacher with TCAPS where she has had several long-term teaching assignments.

 Annette Richter has worked in early childhood education since 1993.
-She has completed Early Childhood I and II and has worked for pre-schools in Cedar Rapids, IA.
+She has a CDA and has studied Early Childhood at NMC and Fox Valley Technical College.
+Annette has taught pre-school in Cedar Rapids, IA and Coloma, WI.
 Recently, she worked for Head Start and is currently a church Children’s Director.

 Rosemary Rokita, B.S., lived and traveled in Japan for three years where she taught English.